Skip to main content

 Beyond its influence on body composition, testosterone exerts direct effects at the cellular level that enhance insulin sensitivity.
 These actions are independent of changes in body fat and demonstrate the hormone’s role as a direct metabolic modulator.

-In and adipose tissue, testosterone has been shown to improve the insulin signaling pathway.
+In skeletal muscle and adipose tissue, testosterone has been shown to improve the insulin signaling pathway.
 This pathway is a cascade of protein activations that begins when insulin binds to its receptor on the cell surface.
 A key final step is the translocation of Glucose Transporter Type 4 (GLUT4) vesicles to the cell membrane.

 These transporters are the gateways that allow glucose to enter the cell.
 Testosterone appears to augment the efficiency of this process, meaning that for a given amount of insulin, more glucose gateways are opened, and blood sugar is cleared more effectively.
 It also plays a role in protecting the insulin-producing beta cells of the pancreas from damage induced by high glucose levels, a phenomenon known as glucotoxicity.